The Honda CR-V

 Pricing

-Car and Driver predicts that the 2023 Honda CR-V will cost somewhere between $27,000 and $38,000 based on similar models and the CR-V’s price tags in the past.
+Car and Driver predicts the 2023 Honda CR-V will cost between $27,000 and $38,000.
 The plug-in option will probably fall somewhere on the higher end of the price scale.

 Performance and fuel economy

-In terms of the CR-V PHEV’s powertrain, we have even fewer certainties—the closest existing Honda plug-in hybrid is the Clarity, which has a 181-hp electric motor, a 17.0-kWh lithium-ion battery pack, and a 1.5-liter four-cylinder engine.
+is the only existing Honda PHEV, which has a 181-horsepower electric motor, a 17.0 kWh lithium-ion battery pack, and a 1.5-liter four-cylinder engine.

-To compete with current PHEVs, the Honda CR-V is going to need to produce a range of around 35 miles with a fuel economy of 200 mpg.
+Mileage: To compete with other PHEVs on the market, the Honda CR-V will need to produce an electric-only range of about 35 miles and fuel economy of about 200 mpg.

 Exterior styling

 Honda has been keeping the exterior of the 2023 CR-V under literal wraps.
-The only changes we know for sure are that the body will be longer, the grille design will be sleeker, and the headlights will be slimmer and more modern.
+These are the only changes we’re sure of:

 Technology

 No news yet on the safety features and tech components that will be included in the 2023 CR-V PHEV.
-Here are some driver-assistance technology features that have come standard in past iterations of the CR-V:
+Standard driver assists and technology features from past CR-V years are expected to continue here, including:

 Forward-collision warning and automated emergency braking